 Make sure to drive all the way down to the southernmost point of the island to visit Punta Sur, a dramatic stretch of coastal cliffs with stunning ocean views.

 Playa Norte on the northern side is another unmissable sight on Isla Mujeres.
 In fact, it’s often considered one of the most beautiful beaches in Mexico!

 If you’re feeling hungry, you’ll find plenty of amazing restaurants and cafes in Centro, the main town on Isla Mujeres, right next to Playa Norte.

 The Underwater Museum of MUSA.

-If you’re a first time visitor to Cancun and are looking for something fun and adventurous to do, look no further than the renowned underwater museum of MUSA.
+If you’re a first time visitor to Cancun and are looking for something fun and adventurous to do, and something to add to your Cancun Bucket List, look no further than the renowned underwater museum of MUSA.

 Accessible via glass-bottomed boat, snorkeling or scuba diving, the MUSA offers over 500 life-size sculptures; each of which are designed to be ecosystem-friendly and are constructed out of materials that prompt coral growth, effectively providing habitat opportunity to much of the local marine life.

 The MUSA originated as an interactive method of raising awareness (and funds!) for underwater conservancy, and in serving its noble mission has also managed to become one of the most eccentric Cancun must-sees in the area!